Blosc/blogsite/posts/caterva-slicing-perf/index.rst

     chunkshape = (200, 100, 80)
     blockshape = (20, 100, 10)

-Here it is shown that in the dimensions 0 and 2 the difference between shape and chunkshape is not too big and the difference between chunkshape and blockshape is remarkable.
+So, in the dimensions 0 and 2 the difference between shape and chunkshape is not too big whereas the difference between chunkshape and blockshape is remarkable.

 However, for the dimension 1, there is not a difference at all between chunkshape and blockshape.
-This means that in dimension 1 the Caterva machinery will make extra work because of the double partitioning, but it will not get any advantage of it since the block size is going to be equal to the chunk size.
+This means that in dim 1 the Caterva machinery will make extra work because of the double partitioning, but it will not get any advantage of it since the block size is going to be equal to the chunk size.
+This a perfect scenario for measuring the overhead of the second partition.

 The slices to extract will be `[i, :, :]`, `[:, i, :]` or `[:, :, i]`.
 Let's see the execution times for slicing these planes: